newluckybaby/doc_and_trans/jsonschema/json-schema-draft-03.md

    Required parameters: profile

    The value of the profile parameter SHOULD be a URI (relative or absolute) that refers to the schema used to define the structure of this structure (the meta-schema).
    Normally the value would be http://json-schema.org/draft-03/hyper-schema, but it is allowable to use other schemas that extend the hyper schema's meta- schema.

    Optional parameters: pretty

    The value of the pretty parameter MAY be true or false to indicate if additional whitespace has been included to make the JSON representation easier to read.

-####8.1.
-Registry of Link Relations####
+###8.1 Registry of Link Relations###
 This registry is maintained by IANA per RFC 4287 [RFC4287] and this specification adds four values: "full", "create", "instances","root".
 New assignments are subject to IESG Approval, as outlined in RFC 5226 [RFC5226].
 Requests should be made by email to IANA, which will then forward the request to the IESG, requesting approval.